0xDezzy/obsidian-notes/Programming/Go/Docs/Installing Go.md

 ```

 ### Go Code
 You're set up!
-Visit the [Getting Started tutorial](https://golang.org/doc/tutorial/getting-started.html) to write some simple Go code.
+Visit the [[Getting Started]] to write some simple Go code.
 It takes about 10 minutes to complete.